HamzaBakkour/godot_bug_109930/readme.md

 ## 2. Bug 109930

 The bug is found in the `Curve2D::get_closest_point()` function of the Godot Engine.
-The issue, discussed in [GitHub Issue #109930](https://github.com/godotengine/godot/issues/109930), caused incorrect nearest-point calculations for certain curve configurations.
+The issue, discussed in [GitHub Issue #109930](https://github.com/godotengine/godot/issues/109930), causes incorrect nearest-point calculations for certain curve configurations.

 ---